 AFFIRMING AT CANADIAN MEMORIAL UNITED CHURCH

 In Spring 2017 Canadian Memorial began the United Church of Canada’s Affirming Ministries process.
-For the next year, we will engage in reflection and education on what it means to be fully inclusive of LGBTQ+ people.
+For the next year, we will engage in reflection and education on what it means to be fully inclusive of LGBTQ2SIA+ people.
 (Wondering what that means?
 Check out the ABCs of LGBTQ2SIA+)

 We will explore and learn through the coming year during Sunday worship, film nights, storytelling circles, workshops, art, and events in the wider community related to the Affirm process.
-The main resource for guiding the process is the Open Hearts document developed by Affirm United.
+The main resource guiding the process is the Open Hearts document developed by Affirm United.
 Read Affirm United’s annual report here.